 Central England’s Rugged Beauty

 At the heart of England is the Peak District, an upland area now recognised as the Peak District National Park.
-Covering most of Derbyshire as well as parts of five other counties, the national park expands some 555 square miles (1,440 km2).
+Covering most of Derbyshire and parts of five other counties, the national park expands some 555 square miles (1,440 km2).
 It holds the honour of being the UK’s first national park, established in 1951.

-Plenty of finds suggest that the Peak District was inhabited from the Stone Age onwards, and a number of henges and hillforts still dot the hills.
+Plenty of finds suggest that the Peak District was inhabited from the Stone Age onwards, and several henges and hillforts still dot the hills.
 In early English history, the Peak District was part of the Kingdom of Mercia.
-The number of sheep and central location meant that the Peaks have also been long known for wool textiles.
+The number of sheep and central location meant that the Peaks have long been known for wool textiles.

 Located at the centre of the metropolitan areas of Sheffield, Manchester and Leeds, and not far from Liverpool and Birmingham, this central region of England has long been an economic powerhouse, particularly during the Industrial Revolution.
-This heritage is still partially visible in the Peak District, which saw quarrying, mining, and the building of mills.
+This heritage is still partially visible in the Peak District, which saw quarrying, mining, and mills building.